 Lentil and Barley Greek-Style Salad with Tomatoes, Feta, and Capers

 I love this Lentil and Barley Greek-Style Salad with Tomatoes, Feta, and Capers, and this is worth making as soon as you can get good tomatoes!
 And this tasty meatless salad is also low-glycemic and South Beach Diet Phase Two.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Legume Recipes to find more recipes like this one.

 I bet I’m not the only salad-obsessed person who starts thinking about new salad combinations as soon as the weather gets warmer.
 It’s no secret that I love salads of every type, but I think grain and bean salads are especially nice in spring, when it’s not really hot weather but you’re getting in the mood for lighter meals.
 I loved the idea of a salad combining barley and lentils, and it worked perfectly with the tomatoes, Feta, capers, and a Greek-style vinaigrette in this Lentil and Barley Greek-Style Salad with Tomatoes, Feta, and Capers.
 There are many types of lentils, and you can probably use any green or brown lentils here, but I used lentils du puy, a green lentil from France that holds its shape well in a salad.